 can formally be rewritten by means of a $t$-dependent vector field ${\bf X}:\mathbb{R}\times M \rightarrow TM$ locally given by

 allowing us to identify the system \eqref{system} with the $t$-dependent vector field ${\bf X}$.
 We say that \eqref{system} is a \textit{Lie system} if the general solution can be written as

-where ${\bf x}_k(t)$ is a particular solution ($1\leq k\leq s$) and $k_1,\dots ,k_n$ are significant constants related to the initial conditions.
+where ${\bf x}_\ell(t)$ is a particular solution ($1\leq \ell\leq s$) and $(k_1,\dots ,k_n) \in M$ is a point related to the initial conditions.
 Equation \eqref{spp} is usually called a (nonlinear) \textit{superposition rule}, and generalizes the well-known notion of superposition valid for linear (non-autonomous) ODE systems to more wide classes \cite{LS,CGM07,Hur,Ovs}.
 In his pioneering work, S. Lie showed that the existence of a superposition principle can be reformulated in purely algebraic terms, by means of Lie algebras of vector fields:

 {\bf Lie--Scheffers Theorem:} A system \eqref{system} is a Lie system if and only if the $t$-dependent vector field $\bf X$ in \eqref{Vect} admits the decomposition

 for some functions $b_1(t),\ldots,b_{r}(t) \in C^{\infty}(\R)$ and vector fields ${\bf X}_1,\ldots,{\bf X}_{r}$ on $M$ spanning an $r$-dimensional real Lie algebra $V^{X}$, usually called a {\it Vessiot--Guldberg Lie algebra} (VG Lie algebra in short) of ${\bf X}$.
 In addition, the constraint